switch180/aws-dynamodb-recommendation/readme.md

 The function takes the following parameters in the event:

 - `action`: The action to perform on the DynamoDB table.
-Accepted values are `create` or `insert`. `create` will recreate the metrics and recommendations from scratch, while `insert` will append new metrics to existing metrics.
+Accepted values are `create` or `append`. `create` will recreate the metrics and recommendations from scratch, while `append` will append new metrics to existing metrics.

-    *Note:* If using '`insert`' action, make sure to change the `cloudwatch_metric_end_datetime` to avoid duplicates.
+    *Note:* If using '`append`' action, make sure to change the `cloudwatch_metric_end_datetime` to avoid duplicates.
 - `accountid`: The AWS account ID of the DynamoDB table(s) to analyze.
 - `regions` : List of AWS Regions to analyze DynamoDB tables, example: `['us-east-1', 'us-east-2']`
 - `dynamodb_tablename`: The name of the DynamoDB table to create cost estimates and recommendations for.
 If set to `all`, the function will analyze all tables in the specified regions.